Ger Loughnane: Managing Clare

 Although Loughnane was noted as a great hurler in a county that was starved of success, it is for his exploits as manager of the Clare senior hurlers in the 1990s that he is best known.
 His managerial career began in the early 1990s when he became a selector on the Clare senior hurling team under Len Gaynor.
 He was later dropped after a heavy defeat, serving as manager of the Clare under-21 team in the intervening period, but returned as a senior selector in 1993.
 When Gaynor stepped down in 1994 Loughnane immediately became manager and was charged with preparing the team for the 1995 championship.
 His training sessions became infamous among players for their intensity and he made sweeping changes throughout the team.

-After a winter of intense training Loughnane's side proved their worth by reaching the final of the National Hurling League.
+After a winter of intense training, Loughnane's side reached the final of the National Hurling League.
 Kilkenny hammered Clare on that occasion.
 Loughnane was particularly annoyed when he saw one of the Kilkenny players putting the winning trophy into the boot of his car.
 In spite of this Loughnane still predicted that his side would win the provincial championship.
 Clare defeated Cork in the Munster semi-final and qualified for a final appearance against Limerick.
 Clare had lost the last two Munster finals, however, on this occasion Loughnane's side hurled Limerick off their feet and captured a 1–17 to 0–11 victory.
 It was the county's first provincial title since 1932.
 Clare celebrated and even took the provincial trophy on a tour of the county, however, they were given little chance against Galway in the All-Ireland semi-final.
 In the end the 3–12 to 1–13 victory was an easy one and Clare qualified to play reigning champions Offaly in the 1995 All-Ireland final.
 At half-time, in spite of conceding a goal, an animated Loughnane did a brief interview in which he confidently predicted "We're going to do it," before rushing off.
 His prediction came through and Clare were the All-Ireland champions for the first time in 81 years.

 Clare surrendered their Munster and All-Ireland titles in their opening game in 1996.
-In an exciting game against Limerick Ciarán Carey provided one of the greatest match winners of all-time when he soloed the sliothar for 70 yards before scoring the winning point.
+In a game against Limerick, Ciarán Carey scored the winning point after soloing the sliothar for 70 yards.